RhizomeDB/dbsp-notes/README.md

 ## 2.9.13 Join Trace Operator

-A variant of join that joins an [Indexed $\Bbb{Z}$-Set] with a [Trace].
+A variant of join that joins an [Indexed Z-Set] with a [Trace].
 This takes advantage of the bilinearity of relational joins in order to support incremental joins across timestamps.

 It returns a $\Bbb{Z}$-Set containing the resulting elements, with no timestamps associated with each of those elements, and each element's weight given by the product of the two elements' weights that were joined together.